Motor Drive Servicing

 Your Galibier drive system was designed for years of trouble-free operation, but in the event of either servicing or performing an upgrade, the 5 minute procedure below shows how to prepare your controller module for shipping to Galibier.

-- You need send us only the drive module (mounted to the round top plate) along with the pulley (removed from the motor as shown below).
+- You need send us only the drive module (the round top plate shown below).

 - Do not send the motor pod.
 It is unnecessary to do so, and adds shipping risk.
 The heavier the item, the more care required to pack it and the higher probability of shipping damage.

 - Since 2003, the top plate separates from the motor plug by unplugging the power umbilical from the circuit board.

 Please contact us for instructions on how to pack and ship your controller.
 It’s important that you protect the motor shaft from damage !!!

 While the motor is extremely robust in normal use, it is still a precision device, and it must be adequately protected from the rigors of shipping.
 The standard “drop test” shippers perform to certify packaging is from a height of 6 feet.
 This generates a force of over 40g’s (40 times the force of gravity).

 Step-1: Remove the Pulley